SoftUni-Internal/interactive-content/EN/19-Associative-Arrays/03-Stream-API.md

 A Java Stream is a component that is capable of internal iteration of its elements, this means it can iterate its elements itself.
 A stream is a sequence of objects that supports various methods.
 The stream do not change the original data structure, it provides result.

+Most of the methods use lambda expressions on the stream.

+There are two types of operations:

+- non-terminal stream operations - transform of filter the elements in the stream.
+There is a new stream as result.
+The new stream represents the stream of elements resulting from the original stream with the non-terminal operation applied.

+- terminal stream operations - return a single value from an operation when an iteration is done.
+When the operation is invoked, the iteration and the chained streams star.
+Terminal stream operations do not return a new stream instance.